 The new design is much easier to read than the original design, because each method is now responsible for one thing only and has a name that shows what it is responsible for.
 In addition, we have moved the responsibilities into the right class.
 For example, the code related to the actual matching has been moved to the customer class.
-The remaining responsibility of the MarriageAgency is going through the list of its customer but does not have anymore the responsibility to determine when one customer matches another.
-Because we know have small methods that are only responsible.for one task, the algorithm can be simply modified.
+The remaining responsibility of the MarriageAgency is going through the list of its customer but does not have anymore the responsibile.for one task, the algorithm can be simply modified.
 We could have a special type of customer (i.e. a subclass of customer) that defines hasAppropriateAge in a different way.
 Also, we could add a gay customer to the system.
 He would not look for the opposite sex, but for a same sex partner.
 The implementation will override hasOppositeSex to return true if the sex is the same.
 However, then the name hasOppositeSex does not fit anymore, and the method should be renamed hasAppropriateSex.